 Shadybrook wines have done well in a variety of tasting competitions.
 In reference to the horse heritage on site, Alice indicates their own trifecta win at the 2016 San Francisco International Wine Competition.
 Among 4,600 entries, their 2013 Shadybrook Estate Malbec won a Double Gold Medal, the 2013 Shadybrook Estate Cabernet Sauvignon took a Gold Medal and the 2014 Shadybrook Estate Platiné Blanc earned a Silver Medal.

-Similar to their other wines, these white varietals are fermented and aged separately until the final blending decisions are made much closer to bottling.
+Similar to their other wines, these white varieties are fermented and aged separately until the final blending decisions are made much closer to bottling.
 The Sémillon is aged in larger puncheons.
 Aromatically this wine opens nicely as it is allowed to breath.
 Aromas of melon (cantaloupe), grapefruit and honeysuckle show.
 The feel on the palate is creamy and rounded with richness of flavor but not the weight of viscosity.
 The finish is clean with flavors that linger for quite some time – along with some nuances of almond and hazelnut.
 Texturally there is a similarity across vintages (we have tried several vintages of this particular wine).

 The 2013 Malbec is a very limited production wine (only 70 cases were produced) – only a third of an acre is planted to these vines.
 This wine was blended with 12% Cabernet Sauvignon and 2% Cabernet Franc.
 The bouquet shows darker fruit, blackberry, ripe plum interwoven with a subtle smoky or cigar smoke aroma and hints of toasted cedar.
 Very lively aromatics.
 The darker fruit continues onto the palate – with earthy, both wood and grape tannins present (both well integrated with the fruit).